 Research in NPS sites requires a permit.
 Review and approval of applications is dependent on the project scope and complexity but normally takes 2-4 weeks.
 Other state and federal agencies in the region may also require permits for work under their jurisdiction.
 Please click here for information about securing permits that may be appropriate for your work.

 It is important that you follow best practices for keeping yourself and the park resources safe:

 Please click on the following link for a guide to safe practices within these parks.

 Please be considerate of the safety and experience of other park visitors by conducting your work away from trail heads, roads and other areas with high visitor concentrations.

 The National Park units supported by this site have research questions that they are especially interested in having addressed.
 Other research is encouraged that will support park management objectives or further scientific knowledge in the park, as long as the research is not deemed harmful to the park resources or to the enjoyment of the park visitors.
-View a list of current research permits in Great Smoky Mountains National Park (last updated 25 February, 2015).
+View a list of current research permits in Great Smoky Mountains National Park (last updated 11 September, 2023).

 Natural areas of National Parks are managed to conserve and restore native species and natural ecological processes to the greatest degree practical.
 Therefore, research that includes significant manipulation of habitat or organisms, introduction of exotic species or genetic material, disturbing soils at potential archaeological sites, and/or euthanizing vertebrates are not appropriate in an NPS site.
 Some study species or geologic features may be much more common just outside the park boundaries.
 The Research Coordinator may be able to assist you with locating a suitable study site outside of the parks.